 Vs. 5.
 Warning.
-Danger of loss of testimony, light waring, effectual witness hindered.
+Danger of loss of testimony, light waning, effectual witness hindered.
 Call to repent.

 Vs. 6.
 Nicolaitanes.
 Church history knows no definite sect of this name so the explanation may be found in the etymology of the word (mike - to conquer; laos - people) i.e., people conquerors.
 Here was the beginning of the exaltation of men to church headship and lordship, in a love for pre-eminence, not because of spiritual qualifications necessarily, but through importance of local situation, intellect and popular will.
-The whole system of pope, cardinals, monsignors, archbishops, bisheps, etc., is the outgrowth of this doctrine in Ephesus. (cf. Matt.
+The whole system of pope, cardinals, monsignors, archbishops, bishops, etc., is the outgrowth of this doctrine in Ephesus. (cf. Matt.
 23:8; I Cor.
 12; I Tim.
 3:1-13; for the relationship of believers and the qualifications of a bishop or overseer.)
-Nicolaitanism is illustrated by the spirit which characterized the disciples dispute as to who should be the greatest.
+Nicolaitanism is illustrated by the spirit which characterized the disciples' dispute as to who should be the greatest.

 NOTE: Nicolaitanes.
 According to the conclusions of scholarly men, who have carefully traced this sect through the writing of the early church fathers, the Nicolaitanes taught subversive, impraved, and demoralizing doctrines.
 Their main teaching was that the gospel of grace did not rule of morals or purity.
 Hence, the moral law was of no use or obligation, on the ground that faith alone was necessary for salvation.
-They were later known by the name of Antinomians for salvation, but there are still some to this day who believe in these doctrines.
+They were later known by the name of Antinomianism.
+They reached the height of their strength at the close of the third century, but there are still some to this day who believe in these doctrines.

 Vs. 7.
 Call to the individual.
 See Samuel, in youth and later life (I Sam.
-3 ch. and 9:15) an illustration of the anointed car.
+3 ch. and 9:15) an illustration of the anointed war.

 Promise to overcomer.
 "Tree of life," cf. Ex.
-15:23-27; Rev. 22:2/ A type of Christ.
+15:23-27; Rev.22:2 A type of Christ.
 "He is our life."